elemprod/lptask/test/POSIX/README.md

 # POSIX Test Project's

 Each of project's are designed to be compiled and ran on a POSIX system (Linux, OSX, Raspberry Pi or Windows under Cygwin) and require the GCC toolchain to be installed.
 The host system must have console access to monitor the results.
-The projects meant to be used for testing the scheduler library since the similar functionality would already be built into any POSIX system.
+The projects are meant to be used for testing the scheduler library since any POSIX system would already have similar functionality built in.

 # Setup